joaoaugustoss/joaoaugustoss/README.md

 I'm a passionate Computer Science Student and Researcher with a love for Data Science and Urban Computing.

-🌱 I'm currently working on research projects.
+🌱 I'm currently working DTI Digital as Data Analysis and research projects.

 💬 Ask me about Data Science, Urban Computing, Computer Architecture, Software Development.